 The islands in the northern archipelago

 The ten populated northern islands are accessible by car, bus and bike on highway 155 towards Hisingen/Öckerö and the Lilla Varholmen ferry terminal.
+There is also a ferry from Stenpiren in the city centre to Hönö Klåva during summer and on special occasions.

 Plan your trip with Västtrafik’s Travel Planner.